Preparation for Careers in the Health Professions

 Health Professions Overview

-Many BSU students are interested in pursuing one of the health professions after graduation.
-The Office of Health Professions Advising (HPA) serves as a resource for BSU students considering careers in medicine, dentistry, veterinary medicine, nursing or other health-related fields.
-The Health Professions Advisory Committee (HPAC) will assist students to ensure that they are on track to meet their professional goals.
+Many BSU students are interested in pursuing one of the health professions after graduation, including careers in medicine, dentistry, veterinary medicine, nursing, or other health-related fields.
+The Health Professions Advisory Committee (HPAC) serves as a resource for BSU students considering these careers and will assist students to ensure that they are on track to pursue their professional goals.
 Resources include providing information, advice and support to BSU students or alumni applying to health professions programs to assist them in achieving their goals.
 An advisor can provide guidance to students and alumni as they plan their curriculum to enter their chosen field, seek health-related internships and work through the application process for medical, dental, veterinary or other health professions graduate school.
 The HPAC can also assist with composite letters for students applying to professional schools that require such letters.
 In addition to individual advising through scheduled appointments, students are encouraged to attend talks hosted through the Biology Department's Friday Informal Seminar Hour (FISH) series that may provide insight into health-related careers for students.
 While students will have an assigned academic advisor in their major department who will help them with course selections each semester, students interested in health professions should also consult a health professions advisor for assistance to ensure they are on track to meet their professional goals.
 Students and alumni are encouraged to contact the Chairperson of the HPAC by email after reviewing this website with any further questions.
 Prospective students are encouraged to review this website and direct questions to Undergraduate Admissions.

 Contact HPAC Chairperson